 You know that jarring moment when you're peacefully binge-watching your favorite show, and suddenly a commercial blasts at full volume, making you scramble for the remote?
 Well, California just said "enough is enough."
 The Golden State has implemented groundbreaking legislation that requires major streaming platforms to keep their advertisement volumes in check, marking a significant shift in how we experience digital entertainment.

-The streaming wars have morphed into something unexpected, a collaboration race.
-For years services fought for your attention, and your wallet.
-Now they have discovered a twist: team up, keep you subscribed longer, help you spend less.
+The streaming wars have morphed into something unexpected: a collaboration race.
+For years, services fought for your attention and your wallet.
+Now they have discovered a twist: team up, keep you subscribed longer, and help you spend less.

 When someone offers you a "free" TV, your first instinct should be to check for the catch, because there's always one.
 I've covered the streaming industry for years, and the shift I've watched up close now shows up in the numbers: 81% of viewers consider ads a fair trade for free or cheaper content.
 That acceptance has unleashed a sophisticated business model that is reshaping how we watch.